bang9/agp-template/patterns/overview.md

 - **Reusable Guidelines**: Best practices that apply to multiple features
 - **Cross-cutting Concerns**: Knowledge that spans multiple domains or components

-## Pattern Files
+## Auto-Generated Files

+These files are automatically created and updated by `agp init` based on project analysis:

 ### Core Patterns
-- `component-patterns.md` - Standard component structure and implementation guidelines
-- `api-patterns.md` - API integration and data fetching standards
+- `code-organization-patterns.md` - Generated when source files are detected (shows languages, directories, file naming)
+- `testing-patterns.md` - Generated when test files are detected

-### Feature-Specific Patterns
+### Additional Files
-(Files created as needed based on project features)
+Files created as needed based on project analysis and manual additions:

-### Development Standards
-(Files created as needed based on project requirements)
+- Additional pattern files may be created based on detected frameworks and project complexity

 ## Usage Guidelines